Zero-Shot Coreset Selection via Iterative Subspace Sampling: Zero-Shot Coreset Selection via Iterative Subspace Sampling

-{\bf { Remarks on} $\alpha,\beta$}: In \cref{sec:eval} experiments, we choose $\alpha=\text{1,000}$ to limit computation of \cref{eq:vr} on large datasets while still reaching many examples per iteration, and we choose $\beta=4$ to ensure that primarily the closest neighbors to each $\hat{\mZ}_{k}$ are substantially estimated as redundant.
+{\bf { Remarks on} $\alpha,\beta$}: In \cref{sec:eval} experiments, we choose $\alpha=\text{1,000}$ to decrease runtime of \cref{eq:vr} on large datasets while still reaching many examples per iteration, and we choose $\beta=4$ to ensure that primarily the closest neighbors to each $\hat{\mZ}_{k}$ are substantially estimated as redundant.